The Alaska Primary Care Office requests that all facility sites serving vulnerable populations complete Provider Surveys.

 Why it’s important: Accurate provider information is critically important because it determines the designation of health professional shortage areas (HPSAs).
 HPSA desginations and scores determine eleigibility of certain federal workforce programs such as National Health Service Corps (NHSC), Nurse Corps or Alaska's State Loan Repayment Programs/ SHARP.

-Please complete The Primary Care Office Survey for each provider in your practice here.
+Alaska Primary Care, Dental, and Mental Health Provider Survey: Complete the Primary Care Office Survey for each provider in your practice.

 Alaska Primary Care Programs